 The Manitoba Ozone Depleting Substances and Other Halocarbons Regulation 103/94 (the ODS Regulation) came into effect on May 27, 1994.
-It provides detail to the guidelines specified in the Act.
+It provides requirements specified in the Act.
 In broad terms, the Regulation further defines the Act

 PROCESS FOR CHANGE